What are Carbonyl Compounds?

 - These compounds are reported to be insoluble in water but sometimes they dissolve other forms of polar molecules.

 - These are known to be as chemically reactive compounds.
 It means that they control the reactions of a chemical reaction.

-- Carbonyl Reduction– This reaction is a process in which the Carbonyl groups are reduced by the hydride reagents such as the LiAlH4 and NaBH4 with baker’s yeast, or by the process of catalytic hydrogenation.
+- Carbonyl Reduction: This reaction is a process in which the Carbonyl groups are reduced by the hydride reagents such as the LiAlH4 and NaBH4 with baker’s yeast, or by the process of catalytic hydrogenation.

-- Carbonyl alkylation– This is a process in which the carbonyl compounds are alkylated with the use of organometallic compounds like Grignard reagents, organolithium reagents, acetylides, etc.
+- Carbonyl alkylation: This is a process in which the carbonyl compounds are alkylated with the use of organometallic compounds like Grignard reagents, organolithium reagents, acetylides, etc.

-- The carbonyl compound propanone is used as a solvent since it gets dissolved in water as well other organic solutions.
+- The carbonyl compound propanone is used as a solvent since it gets dissolved in water as well as other organic solutions.

-- Formaldehyde is used in the manufacture of plastics and also it is used in the biological laboratories for the preservation purposes.
+- Formaldehyde is used in the manufacture of plastics and also it is used in the biological laboratories for preservation purposes.